Left and Center: Kristina circa, 1986

 Missing From: Hilton Head Island, Beaufort County, South Carolina

 Height and Weight: 5’8″ and 140 pounds

-Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Kristina’s ears are pierced and she was known to wear artificial nails at the time of her disappearance, she might use the nickname “Krissi”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Kristina’s ears are pierced, she was known to wear artificial nails at the time of her 1986 disappearance, she might use the nickname “Krissi”

-Clothing/Jewelry Description: An orange sweatshirt, light colored blue jeans, and a white pair of sneakers
+Clothing/Jewelry Description: An orange sweatshirt, a red sweater, a pair of light colored blue jeans, and a pair of white sneakers

 NCMEC Number: 601866

 Details of Disappearance

 Kristina was last seen in Hilton Head Island, South Carolina on November 29th 1986.
 According to her mother, Merrill Inzerra, tempers were flaring inside of the family residence located in the Woodlake Villas Condominium Complex.
 The two were arguing about Kristina’s curfew and they shouted at each other as Kristina made a turkey sandwich and she then proceeded to leave the villa and walk around the condo.
 Merrill says that she watched Kristina from behind a sliding glass door and when she noticed her watching, she threw the sandwich at the door and stormed off.